 This is an introduction to the nursing profession and its responsibilities and the legal and ethical issues in nursing practice.
 Concepts related to the physical, emotional and psychosocial self-care of the learner/professional.
-Prerequisites: BIOL 2401 with a grade of "C" or better.
-Corequisites: BIOL 2402, VNSG 1227, VNSG 1323, VNSG 1260.

 VNSG 1227.
 ESSENTIALS OF MEDICATION ADMINISTRATION (LECTURE 1, LAB 2).
 CREDIT 2.
 WECM.